kjf2152cumc/p8105_hw5/kjf2152_hw5_document.md

 ```

 ![](kjf2152_hw5_document_files/figure-gfm/power%20plot-1.png)<!-- -->

 **Describe the association between effect size and power**: Power
 increases as the true mean, a proxy for effect size, increases.

-Make a plot showing the average estimate of 𝜇̂ on the y axis and the true
+Here I make a plot showing the average estimate of 𝜇̂ on the y axis and
-value of 𝜇on the x axis.
-Make a second plot (or overlay on the first)
+the true value of 𝜇on the x axis.
+I then overlay the average estimate of
-the average estimate of 𝜇̂ only in samples for which the null was
+𝜇̂ only in samples for which the null was rejected on the y axis and the
-rejected on the y axis and the true value of 𝜇 on the x axis.
+true value of 𝜇 on the x axis:

 ``` r
 average_results =